aws/aws-fpga/hdk/docs/clspec_013.md

 ### DDR Preservation (Future)

-In future Shell versions a DDR preservation feature will be implemented.
+A DDR preservation feature will be implemented in future Shell versions.
 This feature allows the DDR state to be preserved when dynamically changing CL logic.
 The current Shell version will not guarantee preservation of DDR contents if the CL logic is re-loaded.